 BLITZART Tornado is an electric skateboard that can be purchased for as little as $299.
 Even though some of the other models that I mentioned here are cheaper, can be had for $200, for the $100 or so extra that Tornado costs lots of interesting goodies can be had in return.

-Design follows the classic longboard shape, with a finger cutout on the edge of one side for holding the board while in transport.
+The design follows the classic longboard shape, with a finger cutout on the edge of one side for holding the board while in transport.
 There are a total of 4 colors that Tornado can be had, black, green, orange and red.

 Tornado is powered by a single 350W hub motor, which develops top speeds of about 16 mph.
-Obviously if you put the board to the test and load it up to its max load capacity of 300 lbs reaching the advertised top speed would be a difficult thing to do.
+Obviously, if you put the board to the test and load it up to its max load capacity of 300 lbs reaching the advertised top speed would be a difficult thing to do.
 Especially if you’re on uneven terrain.
-Still it’s quite impressive that the board can hold 300 lbs.
+Still, it’s quite impressive that the board can hold 300 lbs.